grafana/grafana/docs/sources/guides/intro-to-grafana.md

 # What is Grafana?

 This topic provides a high-level look at Grafana, the Grafana process, and Grafana features.
-It is a good place to start if you want to learn more about Grafana software.
-To jump right in and start seeing (fake) data in graphs, refer to [Getting started]({{< relref "getting_started.md" >}}).
+It's a good place to start if you want to learn more about Grafana software.
+To jump right in, refer to [Getting started]({{< relref "getting_started.md" >}}).

 Grafana is open source visualization and analytics software.
 It allows you to query, visualize, alert on, and explore your metrics no matter where they are stored.
 In plain English, it provides you with tools to turn your time-series database (TSDB) data into beautiful graphs and visualizations.